vercel/next.js/errors/middleware-user-agent.md

 #### Why This Error Occurred

-Your middleware is interacting with `req.ua` and it's being deprecated
+Your middleware is interacting with `req.ua` and this feature needs to opt-in.

 ```typescript
 // middleware.ts